zenml-io/zenml/docs/book/how-to/data-artifact-management/handle-data-artifacts/artifacts-naming.md

 # How Artifact Naming works in ZenML

+In ZenML pipelines, you often need to reuse the same step multiple times with different inputs, resulting in multiple artifacts.
+However, the default naming convention for artifacts can make it challenging to track and differentiate between these outputs, especially when they need to be used in subsequent pipelines.
+Below you can find a detailed exploration of how you might name your output artifacts dynamically or statically, depending on your needs.

+ZenML uses type annotations in function definitions to determine artifact names.
+Output artifacts with the same name are saved with incremented version numbers.

 ZenML provides flexible options for naming output artifacts, supporting both static and dynamic naming strategies:
 - Names can be generated dynamically at runtime
 - Support for lambda functions, callable functions, and string templates